 - Cvent - Perhaps the most sophisticated, and also costly, event planning solution available.
 Cvent gives you a ton of tools and flexibility with invitations, payments, assignments, venue management, and more, but it is difficult to use and expensive, with combined annual subscription fees and costly per-event fees.

-- Eventene - Provides many of the features of Cvent, but with a consumer-focus.
-Eventene is easier to use and nearly as fully featured as Cvent, not to mention more cost-effective.
+- Eventene - Provides many of the features of Cvent, but with a focus on small-medium businesses (SMB).
+Eventene is easier to use and contains the features most needed by SMB, with exceptional value in lower licensing fees.
 It gives a number of tools for: surveys, invitations, tracking, payments, and assignments.